galaxyproject/iwc/workflows/epigenetics/hic-hicup-cooler/README.md

 - For the region capture Hi-C workflow the pairs are filtered for both mates in the captured region.
 - The filtered pairs are sorted and indexed with cooler_csort.
 - The pairs are loaded into a matrix of the given resolution and balanced with cooler.

+## Subworkflows

+There are 2 subworkflows: `hic_tabix_to_cool_cooler` and `hic_fastq_to_pairs_hicup.ga`.

+### hic_tabix_to_cool_cooler

+This first subworkflow can be used to generate matrices to different resolutions using one of the output of the full workflow (`valid pairs filtered and sorted`).

+If the dataset are still in galaxy (format: tabix), the workflow can be run directly.

+If the dataset is not anymore in galaxy, you need to use a trick to make the workflow working:

+  - Upload the tabix file specifying `interval` as `Type`.
+  - Once the file is uploaded to galaxy, update the metadata (click on the pencil) and change chromosome column to `3`, start column to `4` and end column to `4`.
+  - Run the workflow (Galaxy will convert it to `bgzip` which is a possible input of the workflow).

+### hic_fastq_to_pairs_hicup

+The second subworkflow has no real reason to be launched by itself except for QC tests.

+If you want to run the first subworkflow from these results:

+- You first need to filter the pairs (`valid pairs in juicebox format MAPQ filtered`) for the capture region if relevent using the tool Filter1 (**Filter** data on any column using simple expressions) with the condition `(c3=='chr2' and c4<180000000 and c4>170000000) and (c7=="chr2" and c8<180000000 and c8>170000000)` if your capture region is chr2:170000000-180000000.
+- Then you need to run cooler_csort (**cooler csort with tabix** Sort and index a contact list.) with as input the `valid pairs in juicebox format MAPQ filtered` or the output of the previous step and for the column number use 3, 4, 7, and 8.

+The output of `cooler_csort` can be used as input of the first subworkflow.